dsccommunity/SqlServerDsc/README.md

 * Target machine must be running Windows Server 2008 R2 or later.
 * Target machine must be running SQL Server Reporting Services 2008 or later.
+* To use parameter `UseSSL` target machine must be running SQL Server Reporting Services 2008 R2 or later.
-* If `PsDscRunAsCredential` common parameter is used to run the resource, the specified credential must have permissions to connect to the SQL Server specified in `RSSQLServer` and create Reporting Services databases.
+* If `PsDscRunAsCredential` common parameter is used to run the resource, the specified credential must have permissions to connect to the SQL Server instance specified in `DatabaseServerName` and `DatabaseInstanceName`, and have permission to create the Reporting Services databases.

 #### Parameters